borispovod/crypti-dapps-docs/DAppToolkitOverview.md

 Any logic affecting the **blockchain** must only be started when the **onBlockchainLoaded** event has occurred.

-For the sake of simplicity, 90% of your time will be spent within contracts folder.
+For the sake of simplicity, 90% of your time will be spent within the **contracts** folder.

 A little later, we will provide further documentation about each module and how they each work.